How to Become a Tutor

 - Prepare for tutoring sessions.

-- Be aware of student progress and the various study skills and learning strategies applicable to the material covered.
+- Be aware of student progress and the various study skills/learning strategies applicable to the material covered.

 - Attend tutor training sessions to fulfill College Reading and Learning Association (CRLA) certification requirements.

 - Detailed responsibilities are more clearly outlined at the time of the interview.

-- Tutoring is a great way to prepare for upper level courses, junior proficiencies, GREs, and other professional exams.
+- Tutoring is a beneficial way to prepare for upper level courses, GREs, and other professional exams.

 - Develop and improve inter- and intrapersonal communication skills.

-- Tutors who are hired may elect to earn 1, 2, or 3 academic credits (EDG298, a Field Experience course through the College of Education and Human Development).
+- Tutors who are hired may elect to earn 1, 2, or 3 academic credits (EHD298, a Field Experience course through the College of Education and Human Development).